-Paul is Director of the Cabot Institute at the University of Bristol.
+Paul is Head of the School of Geographical Sciences at the University of Bristol.

 +44 (0)117 954 6978

-Paul's main science contribution has been to improve the prediction of flood inundation through the development of new computer models, the use of data from new airborne, satellite and ground sensors and through the better characterization of risk and uncertainty, and in 2012 he was awarded the Lloyd's Science of Risk prize for this work.
-A video of Paul talking about his research is available here.
+Paul's main science contribution has been to improve the prediction of flood inundation through the development of new computer models, the use of data from new airborne, satellite and ground sensors and through the better characterization of risk and uncertainty.
+For a video of Paul talking about his research see here.

-He has held Visiting Scientist positions at Princeton University, Dept. of Civil Engineering, Laboratoire National d’Hydraulique, Paris, the EU Joint Research Centre, Ispra, Italy and NASA Jet Propulsion Laboratory, and is Editor in Chief of the International Journal of River Basin Management.
+He has held Visiting Scientist positions at Princeton University, Dept. of Civil Engineering, Laboratoire National d'Hydraulique, Paris, the EU Joint Research Centre, Ispra, Italy and NASA Jet Propulsion Laboratory.

 He also undertakes significant International collaboration, including work with the French National Space Agency (CNES), Instituto Nacional de Pesquisas da Amazônia in Brazil, as well as numerous universities in the US and Europe.

-Paul obtained a BSc in Geography from Southampton University in 1989, and subsequently obtained a PhD from the University of Bristol in 1992 working with Professor Malcolm Anderson.
+Paul obtained a BSc in Geography from Southampton University in 1989, and a PhD from the University of Bristol in 1992 working with Professor Malcolm Anderson.
 His PhD research analysed finite element methods for modeling flood flows, a theme he continued during postdoctoral research funded by the US Army Corps of Engineers, the UK Natural Environment Research Council and the Laboratoire Saint Venant in Paris where he worked with Jean-Michel Hervouet.
-In 1995 he was appointed to a Lectureship in Physical Geography at the University of Bristol, and was promoted to Reader in 2000 and full Professor in 2003.
-Since 2005 he has led the Hydrology Research Group in the School of Geographical Sciences and from February 2011 has been Director of the Cabot Institute.
+In 1995 he was appointed to a Lectureship in Physical Geography at the University of Bristol.
+He was promoted to Reader in 2000, and full Professor in 2003.
+From 2005 to 2013 he led the Hydrology Research Group in the School of Geographical Sciences, and from 2011 to 2013 was the innaugral Director of the Cabot Institute.
 In August 2013 he was appointed Head of the School of Geographical Sciences.